rachelstarry/get-started-with-tableau/getting-started-with-tableau-public.md

 ### 4.1 - Create a line chart

-Now that we have a map that visualizes the total CO2 emissions across the globe, we might want to create a chart that visualizes how the amount of CO2 emissions per capita changed over time.
+Now that we have created a map that visualizes the total CO2 emissions across the globe, we might want to create a chart to complement our map that visualizes how the amount of CO2 emissions per capita changed over time.

 Tableau's **"Show Me"** tool bar allows you to see what kinds of charts you can create with particular kinds of data.
 To do this, Ctrl + click on the dimensions and measures you want to add to the chart - in this case, Ctrl + click on both **"Year"** under Dimensions and **"CO2 per capita"** under Measures.
 In the **Show Me** toolbar, charts that you can make with these two fields will be highlighted.
 Click on the picture of the **line chart** in the Show Me toolbar, and Tableau will generate a chart with the data from the selected fields.

 ![][25]